Skip to main content

 Nothing a Phoenix Down can't fix!

 I suppose Google updated the way shared Drive documents work, and it was asking me to approve each and every (both of them!) request.
 Not gonna lie, I got very emotional.
 I was reminded of the great times I had, and as a bonus I was notified that people were still stumbling upon this project!
 I was able to run a three-year campaign with dear friends using this material, and that alone made it worth the while.
 And knowing that I can somehow share that joy is a bit too much for me.
-Thank you, dear reader for dropping by, it means the world to me.
-I redid the blog's layout and updated the google link so anyone can access whenever... even if that means I no longer get notified!
-As for me, I consider this project to be complete.
-I have moved on to making a TTRPG from scratch.
-If you want to know more about either, there's a link to a dedicated Discord server on the links above.
+Thank you, dear reader for dropping by.
+It means the world to me.
+Update: Google went and change how sharing works again so now the PDF is now hosted at Neocities, so anyone can get it without bugging me.